lookit/lookit-docs/docs/source/faq.rst

 -  You'll likely need to write a translation file for your language for the components in the studies - e.g., consent, setup.
 Once that's available, you can specify a language for your study and any hard-coded text will be translated.
-(See the experiment runner's :ref:`language parameter<elf:translation>`.)
+(See the Lookit experiment runner's :ref:`language parameter<elf:translation>` and the lookit-jsPsych locale parameters).

 -  We haven’t currently set up to flag which language a study is in and let participants filter (or get the right version of a study) by language.
-So non-English studies in general will usually to be set up as “non-discoverable” - not listed on lookit.mit.edu/studies, just accessible by direct link - to avoid confusion.
+So non-English studies in general will usually to be set up as “non-discoverable” - not listed on childrenhelpingscience.com/studies, just accessible by direct link - to avoid confusion.

 -  You will need to handle any tech support for your participants